-The sixty-sixth session of the Commission on the Status of Women will take place from 14 to 25 March 2022.
-Due to the continued impact of the COVID-19 pandemic, CSW66 will take place in a hybrid format.
+The sixty-seventh session of the Commission on the Status of Women will take place from 6 to 17 March 2023.

 The Commission on the Status of Women (CSW) is the principal global intergovernmental body exclusively dedicated to the promotion of gender equality and the empowerment of women.